-I spent most of my childhood alone.
-I had a step brother who was much older than me.
-He had to go to a mental hospital when I was five.
+My brother had to go to a mental hospital when I was five.
 He was in and out of them for a while after that.
-I don’t remember all that much of it, but my mother was completely distracted by it during the years that it was going on, and she sort of forgot about me.
+I don’t remember all that much of it.
+Apart from the fact that my mother forgot about me after that.
 I guess she just assumed Dad would take care of me.

-But then my Dad, well, he had this other daughter from his first marriage and she had had a kid a few years back but had refused to stop going out and partying.
-They were living in a caravan out the back of our house.
-We lived basically in the middle of nowhere, so she just used to leave for days at a time.
-She never told anyone when she’d be back or where she was going.
-The kid was my age, but she hadn’t even been properly toilet trained.
-And then, all that neglect had made her really badly behaved and desperate for attention.
-So Dad was pretty pre-occupied with trying to take care of her.
-I guess he just assumed that mum would take care of me.
+But then my Dad had this other daughter from his first marriage.
+She had a kid my age and they were living in a caravan out the back of our house.
+She used to leave for days at a time.
+Never told anyone when she’d be back or where she was going.
+Never even bothered teaching her kid how to use the toilet.
+So the kid was a little psycho.
+Used to hurt me and steal my things.
+And Dad spent all his time trying to take care of her, raise her right.
+I guess he just assumed mum would take care of me.

 But then he started the strangest thing.
 Every afternoon, when the bell rang, we were supposed to put our chairs up on our desks.
 To help out the cleaners I suppose.
 I’m not sure exactly when he started doing it, but every afternoon, he would come from his desk (at the opposite end of the room) and put my chair up for me.
 If I started to do it myself, he would take it from me – gently, but with a firmness that told me it was useless to resist.
 This went on the entire year.
 Not a word was ever exchanged.